pydykit/pydykit/paper/paper.md

 # Summary

 Simulating dynamical systems is crucial in many scientific and engineering disciplines.
-Discrete dynamical systems are typically governed by ordinary differential or differential-algebraic equations (DAEs), which describe the evolution of the unknown quantities in a finite-dimensional state space.
+Discrete dynamical systems are typically governed by ordinary differential equations (ODEs) or differential-algebraic equations (DAEs), which describe the evolution of the unknown quantities in a finite-dimensional state space.
 Combined with